-Financial assets designated at FVTNI comprise derivative financial instruments.
+Financial assets designated at FVTNI comprise US Government treasury Bills and derivative financial instruments.
 These financial instruments are recorded at fair value, with changes in fair value recorded in net income and comprehensive income for the year.

 Financial assets designated as loans and receivables comprise cash and cash equivalents, cash segregated for benefit of customers, short-term deposits, accounts receivable, due from customers and due from correspondents.
 These financial assets are recorded at amortized cost, net of impairment losses if any.